checkmarx-ltd/open-source-template/CONTRIBUTING.md

 ## Code of Conduct

-By participating and contributing to any Checkmarx projects, you agree to uphold our [Code of Conduct](https://github.com/checkmarx-ts/open-source-template/blob/master/CODE-OF-CONDUCT.md).
+By participating and contributing to any Checkmarx projects, you agree to uphold our [Code of Conduct](https://github.com/checkmarx-ltd/open-source-template/blob/master/CODE-OF-CONDUCT.md).

 ## Getting Started

-*The following information applies to repositories within Checkmarx TS github categorized as **Solution** or **SDK*** (topic)

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue.
 We appreciate all contributions.
 If you have questions, we'd love to hear them.